miRackModular/MSM/README.md

 Random Source v2

+This modules doesnt need additional modules to work.

 "Sample" knob is a volume control for the Sample input.

 "Tempo" knob controls the speed of the build in LFO.